trickrenzgarcia/next-13-movie-details/README.md

+# A Simple Movie Details App

+Using Next13 and turbopack
+the api is from tmdb (The Movie Database)

 # Next.js + Turbopack App Directory Playground

 [Turbopack](https://turbo.build/pack) is a new incremental bundler optimized for JavaScript and TypeScript, written in Rust by the creators of Webpack and Next.js at [Vercel](https://vercel.com).
 On large applications Turbopack updates 10x faster than Vite and 700x faster than Webpack ([benchmark](https://turbo.build/pack/docs/benchmarks)).
 For the biggest applications the difference grows even more stark with updates up to 20x faster than Vite.